 The bar offers the traditional Irish Guinness alongside a wide selection of spirits and wines.
 Take in the Irish atmosphere and watch some sports on the widescreen TV’s while dining on some of the fantastic foods available in the homely Café.

-10. Embrace The Arts At The Museum of Fine Arts
+10. The Museum of Fine Arts

 Address: Avenue of Arts, 465 Huntington Avenue, MA 02115, United States